brajeshwar/brajeshwar.github.io/_posts/2011/2011-05-29-is-microsoft-playing-big-brother-with-their-new-skype-acquisition.md

----
-layout: post
-title: Is Microsoft Playing Big Brother with their new Skype Acquisition?
+# Is Microsoft Playing Big Brother with their new Skype Acquisition?
----

 Microsoft <a href="http://about.skype.com/press/2011/05/microsoft_to_acquire_skype.html">bought Skype</a> for $8.5 billion.
 To put this in perspective, this is 5x what Google <a href="http://www.google.com/press/pressrel/google_youtube.html">paid for YouTube</a>.
 Many industry analysts believe that Microsoft overpaid for the VoIP giant, especially since Skype was sold in 2009 for just $2.75 billion.
 Given the huge jump in price there was likely an unannounced bidding war.